OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   The OpenMS Pipeline.

 MSGFPlusAdapter
   Adapter for the MS-GF+ protein identification (database search) engine.
-More information is available [here](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MSGFPlusAdapter.html).
+More information is available in the [OpenMS API reference documentation](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MSGFPlusAdapter.html).

 LuciphorAdapter
   Adapter for the LuciPHOr2: a site localisation tool of generic post-translational modifications from tandem mass spectrometry data.
-More information is available [here](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_LuciphorAdapter.html).
+More information is available in the [OpenMS API reference documentation](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_LuciphorAdapter.html).

 pyOpenMS
   pyOpenMS is an open-source Python library for mass spectrometry, specifically for the analysis of proteomics and metabolomics data in Python.
 For pyOpenMS documentaion visit [this](https://pyopenms.readthedocs.io/en/latest/) link.

 TOPP Tools
-  All {term}`TOPP` tools can be found [here](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html).
+  OpenMS provides a number of functions that process mass spectrometry data called TOPP tools.
+More information on TOPP tools can be found in the [OpenMS API reference documentation](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_documentation.html).

 UTILS
   Besides {term}`TOPP`, OpenMS offers a range of other tools.
 They are not included in {term}`TOPP` as they are not part of typical analysis pipelines.
 More information is present in [OpenMS UTILS Documentation](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/UTILS_documentation.html).